department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 * Urology
 * WomensHealth

-The API combines data from three sources:
+The API combines data from two sources:
 1. Patient eligibility information, from E&E.
 2. Medical facilities in the state, from Facilities API.
-3. Average drive times from the patient address to the medical facilities, from Bing Maps.

 This data is used to compute an overall determination of community-care-eligibility based on the *objective* criteria of the MISSION Act.
 The six criteria are described